magarena/magarena/release/README.txt

-  benedict balbuena, spartan vi, Braullynn, mecheng, pcastellazzi, rasdel, Tyrael, hong yie, ember hauler, Hector Marin, drooone, jericho.pumpkin, Mike, Guest, and ShawnieBoy for implementing new cards http://mtgjson.com for card script data http://mtgimage.com for card images http://game-icons.net for UI icons http://soundbible.com for sound effects. everyone on the CCGHQ forum, http://slightlymagic.net/forum/
+  benedict balbuena, spartan vi, Braullynn, mecheng, pcastellazzi, rasdel, Tyrael, hong yie, ember hauler, Hector Marin, drooone, jericho.pumpkin, Mike, Guest, and ShawnieBoy for implementing new cards PalladiaMors for the Portuguese UI translation http://mtgjson.com for card script data http://mtgimage.com for card images http://game-icons.net for UI icons http://soundbible.com for sound effects. everyone on the CCGHQ forum, http://slightlymagic.net/forum/

-UI translations
-  Portuguese by PalladiaMors.

 Thank you for your support and have fun!